Meet Our Scientists - Elisa Quintana

 What do you currently consider your biggest challenge?

 Finding a job in the field (Astrophysics) that I spent thirteen years in school, and another decade afterwards, preparing for.
-I would love to continue my research with SETI, but it will always depend on winning very competitive grants every few years.
+I would love to continue my research with the SETI Institute, but it will always depend on winning very competitive grants every few years.
 There are definitely sacrifices you have to make in order to do the work that you love to do.

 How can the Kepler data impact future space missions?

 One of Kepler’s goals is to determine the frequency of Earth-size planets in the habitable zones of other stars.
 The discovery of Kepler-186f is a major step towards this goal and also proves that these types of planets exist around M dwarfs, the most abundant type of star.
 Discoveries like Kepler-186f motivate further research on these types of planets.
 NASA’s James Webb telescope (a successor to Hubble) will have the potential to probe the atmospheres of nearby planets around M dwarfs looking for biomarkers, which are essentially elements that could only be attributed to life on that planet.
 To prepare for this mission, we should try to learn everything we can about planets orbiting red dwarfs, and knowing that they actually exist helps to justify this.

 An artist’s concept depicts Kepler-186f, the first validated Earth-size planet orbiting a distant star in the habitable zone—a range of distances from a star where liquid water might pool on the surface of an orbiting planet.
 Kepler-186f resides in the Kepler-186 system about 500 light-years from Earth in the constellation Cygnus.
 The discovery of Kepler-186f confirms that Earth-size planets exist in the habitable zone of other stars and signals a significant step closer to finding a world similar to Earth.
 (Download full size image) Credit: NASA/Ames/JPL-Caltech/T. Pyl